Basis of Presentation and Summary of Significant Accounting Policies

 Use of Estimates

-The preparation of the consolidated financial statements and related disclosures in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
-Significant items subject to such estimates and assumptions include collectability of receivables, recoverability of long-lived and intangible assets, business combination and goodwill valuation and impairment, accrual of medical liabilities (incurred but not reported (“IBNR”) claims), determination of full-risk and shared-risk revenue and receivables (including constraints, completion factors and historical margins), income tax-valuation allowance, share-based compensation, and right-of-use assets and lease liabilities.
+The preparation of condensed consolidated financial statements and related disclosures in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
+Significant items subject to such estimates and assumptions include collectability of receivables, recoverability of long-lived and intangible assets, business combination and goodwill valuation and impairment, accrual of medical liabilities (including incurred, but not reported (“IBNR”) claims), determination of full-risk and shared-risk revenue and receivable (including constraints, completion factors and the modified retrospective adjustments), income taxes and valuation of share-based compensation.
 Management evaluates its estimates and assumptions on an ongoing basis using historical experience and other factors, including the current economic environment, and makes adjustments when facts and circumstances dictate.
 As future events and their effects cannot be determined with precision, actual results could differ materially from those estimates and assumptions.

 Cash and Cash Equivalents

-The Company maintains its cash in deposit accounts with several banks, which at times may exceed the insured limits of the Federal Deposit Insurance Corporation (“FDIC”).
+The Company maintains its cash in deposit accounts with several banks, which at times may exceed the Federal Deposit Insurance Corporation (“FDIC”)’s insured limits.
 The Company believes it is not exposed to any significant credit risk with respect to its cash, cash equivalents and restricted cash.
-As of June 30, 2021 and December 31, 2020, the Company’s deposit accounts with banks exceeded the FDIC’s insured limit by approximately $268.2 million and $294.9 million, respectively.
+As of March 31, 2018, the Company’s deposit accounts with banks exceeded the FDIC’s insured limit by approximately $135.0 million.
 The Company has not experienced any losses to date and performs ongoing evaluations of these financial institutions to limit the Company’s concentration of risk exposure.

-The Company’s receivables are comprised of accounts receivable, capitation and claims receivable, risk pool settlements, incentive receivables, management fee income, and other receivables.
+The Company’s receivables are comprised of accounts receivable, capitation and claims receivable, risk pool, incentive receivables and other receivables.
 Accounts receivable are recorded and stated at the amount expected to be collected.

-Capitation and claims receivable relate to each health plan’s capitation and is received by the Company in the month following the month of service.
-Risk pool settlements and incentive receivables mainly consist of the Company’s full risk pool receivable that is recorded quarterly based on reports received from the Company’s hospital partners and management’s estimate of the Company’s portion of the estimated risk pool surplus for open performance years.
-Settlement of risk pool surplus or deficits occurs approximately 18 months after the risk pool performance year is completed.
-Other receivables consists of recoverable claims paid related to the 2020 APAACO performance year to be administered following instructions from CMS, fee-for-services (“FFS”) reimbursement for patient care, certain expense reimbursements, transportation reimbursements from the hospitals, and stop loss insurance premium reimbursements.
+Capitation and claims receivable relate to the health plan’s capitation, which is received by the Company in the following month of service.
+Risk pool and incentive receivables mainly consist of the Company’s full risk pool receivable that is recorded in accordance with Financial Accounting Standards Board (“FASB”) Accounting Standards Codification (“ASC”) ASC 606 (see Note 13).
+Other receivables include fee-for-services (“FFS”) reimbursement for patient care, certain expense reimbursements, transportation reimbursements from the hospitals, and based on invoices sent to the subcontracted IPA for stop loss insurance premium reimbursements.

-The Company had major payors that contributed the following percentages of net revenue:
+The Company had major payors that contributed the following percentage of net revenue:

 * Less than 10% of total net revenues

-The Company had major payors that contributed to the following percentages of receivables and receivables – related parties:
+The Company had major payors that contributed to the following percentage of receivables before the allowance for doubtful accounts:

 Fair Value Measurements of Financial Instruments

-The Company’s financial instruments consist of cash and cash equivalents, fiduciary cash, restricted cash, investment in marketable securities, receivables, loans receivable, accounts payable, certain accrued expenses, finance lease obligations, and long-term debt.
+The Company’s financial instruments consist of cash and cash equivalents, fiduciary cash, restricted cash, investment in marketable securities, receivables, loans receivable, derivative asset (warrants), accounts payable, certain accrued expenses, capital lease obligations, bank loan and the line of credit.
 The carrying values of the financial instruments classified as current in the accompanying consolidated balance sheets are considered to be at their fair values, due to the short maturity of these instruments.
-The carrying amounts of finance lease obligations and long-term debt approximate fair value as they bear interest at rates that approximate current market rates for debt with similar maturities and credit quality.
+The carrying amount of the loan receivables long term, bank loan, capital lease obligations and line of credit approximates fair value as they bear interest at rates that approximate current market rates for debt with similar maturities and credit quality.

-Financial Accounting Standards Board (“FASB”) Accounting Standards Codification (“ASC”) 820, Fair Value Measurement (“ASC 820”), applies to all financial assets and financial liabilities that are measured and reported on a fair value basis and requires disclosure that establishes a framework for measuring fair value and expands disclosure about fair value measurements.
-ASC 820 establishes a fair value hierarchy for disclosure of the inputs to valuations used to measure fair value.
+FASB ASC 820, Fair Value Measurement (“ASC 820”), applies to all financial assets and financial liabilities that are measured and reported on a fair value basis and requires disclosure that establishes a framework for measuring fair value and expands disclosure about fair value measurements.
+ASC 820 establishes a fair value hierarchy for disclosures of the inputs to valuations used to measure fair value.

 This hierarchy prioritizes the inputs into three broad levels as follows:

-The carrying amounts and fair values of the Company’s financial instruments as of June 30, 2021, are presented below (in thousands):
+The carrying amounts and fair values of the Company’s financial instruments as of March 31, 2018 are presented below:

 * Included in cash and cash equivalents

-There have been no changes in Level 1, Level 2, or Level 3 classification and no changes in valuation techniques for these assets for the six months ended June 30, 2021.
+There have been no changes in Level 1, Level 2, or Level 3 classification and no changes in valuation techniques for these assets for the three months ended March 31, 2018 and 2017.

 Intangible Assets and Long-Lived Assets